mrrusof/mrrusof.github.io/_posts/2016-02-19-captured-wise-men.markdown

 two separate cells in a tower in solitary confinement.

-The wise men came from far away and did not know the kingdom of the sadistic king.
+The wise men came from far away and did not know the kingdom of the evil king.
 They were brought blindfolded and isolated all the way from their origin to the cells.

 One of the cells pointed eastwards.
 From there you could